Developing Strengths

 Middle School: Grades 6–8

-Welcome to Rowland Hall's independent private middle school.
-Our teachers recognize the years of growth and discovery that happen here.
-It's a unique transitional period from the creativity and imagination of childhood to the abstract thinking and global perspectives of young adulthood.
+Welcome to Rowland Hall's independent private Middle School, where we recognize and honor the growth and discovery that happen during this unique transitional period, when students move from the creativity and imagination of childhood to the abstract thinking and global perspectives of young adulthood.

-We provide an educational program that holistically supports early adolescent students in achieving academic success and positive personal growth.
+In the Middle School, we provide an educational program that holistically supports early adolescent students in achieving academic success and positive personal growth.
 Rowland Hall's dedicated faculty create a supportive, caring environment that motivates and challenges students.
-The teachers are as knowledgeable in their subject matter as they are in understanding students’ unique needs, whether cognitive, emotional, or physical.
+The teachers are as knowledgeable in their subject matter as they are in understanding students’ unique needs, whether they're cognitive, emotional, or physical.

 Our curriculum is relevant, challenging, and exploratory.
 Teachers use a variety of instructional and assessment methods grounded in research and best practices.
 We empower our students to be well-rounded, inspired, and compassionate individuals.